devaryakjha/jellyfin-dart/example/README.md

 ## Examples

 ### basic_usage.dart
-Shows how to initialize the Jellyfin client and perform basic operations like fetching system information and users.
+Shows how to initialize the Jellyfin client and perform basic operations like fetching system information using MediaBrowser authentication.

 ### authentication.dart
-Demonstrates the different authentication methods supported by the client:
-- API Key authentication
-- Bearer token authentication
-- Basic authentication
+Demonstrates Jellyfin's MediaBrowser authentication system:
+- Setting up DeviceId and Version (required for all requests)
 - User login with username/password
+- Using access tokens for authenticated endpoints
+- Convenience method for setting all auth parameters at once

 ### library_operations.dart
 Examples of common library operations: